Nurse (Cardiac Surgery or Cardiovascular dept.)

 - correct compilation and maintenance of nursing notes, clinical files and patient records;

-- to assist with clinical research and record keeping as required by the scientific programmes of the specialist sector of the Medical Division of EMERGENCY.
+- assistance in clinical research and record keeping as required by the scientific programmes of the specialist sector of the Medical Division of EMERGENCY.

 MANAGEMENT AND ORDERS OF STOCKS AND SUPPLIES

-The International Cardiac Surgery Nurse, in collaboration with the team leader, is responsible for checking that levels of supplies of materials and equipment are always adequate in terms of quantity and quality, participates in ordering supplies from the hospital pharmacy, and collaborates with the team leader and the Medical Coordinator in sending orders for periodic re-stocking.
+The International Cardiac Surgery Nurse, in collaboration with the team leader, is responsible for checking that the equipment and materials are always quantitatively and qualitatively adequate.
+He/She participates in ordering supplies from the hospital pharmacy, and collaborates with the team leader and the Medical Coordinator in sending orders for periodic re-stocking.